Home icon as a Jester's castle

 Comparing North America, Canada, the UK, and Europe highlights significant differences:

-· Consumer Protections: The UK leads globally, while Sweden and the Netherlands also enforce strict rules.
+· The UK leads globally, while Sweden and the Netherlands also enforce strict rules.
 The US and Canada are catching up, but vary by state or province.

 These differences affect how operators expand and how players experience casinos.